Best ways to receive money internationally in 2024

 Do I pay taxes when receiving money from abroad?

-You don’t usually need to pay taxes on money received from abroad.
+You don’t usually need to pay taxes on money received from abroad as a gift.

 However, you may need to report the income to the IRS.
 Whether or not you need to report a payment depends on the type of transfer, and the value.
 Check out all the details on the IRS website – or get professional tax advice if you’re unsure.